Wildlife - Steller Sea Lion

 Steller Sea Lion - Eumetopias jubatus

-Males are almost double the size of females, weighing in the 990-2470 lb range compared to females who weigh between 520-770lbs.
+Males are almost double the size of females, weighing in the 990-2470 lb range compared to females who weigh between 520-770 lbs.
 Mature males are distinguished by their much wider chests, necks, and broader foreheads.
 They also have a thick mane of coarse hair on their blubbery necks which both help to protect them during any competitive fighting that takes place during the mating season.

-Steller sea lions are opportunistic marine predators whose prey include a wide range of fish and cephalopod species.
-They prefer to feed on schooling fish or squid, but have been seen occasionally killing harbour seals or sea otter pups.
+Steller sea lions are opportunistic marine predators whose prey includes a wide range of fish and cephalopod species.
+They prefer to feed on schooling fish or squid but have been seen occasionally killing harbour seals or sea otter pups.
 They are very close to the top of the food chain in the Salish Sea but killer whales still have them beat!
 It is not uncommon for us to witness a pod of transient killer whales work as a family group to take down one of these large sea lions!